 Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Today I’m delighted to feature guest author, Kacey Mya from the Drifter Collective.
-The Drifter Collective is an eclectic lifestyle blog that that expresses various forms of style through the influence of culture and the world around us.
+The Drifter Collective is an eclectic lifestyle blog that expresses various forms of style through the influence of culture and the world around us.
 Today Kacey’s sharing some ideas for creating a cozy retreat in the great outdoors.

 Of course, the point of pitching a tent and getting out in the great outdoors is to rough it a bit and reconnect with nature.
 But that doesn’t mean you can’t make yourself feel at home while you’re sleeping under the stars.
 In fact, it takes very minimal effort to make your campsite – whether it be a tent, RV, or cabin – into your perfect and relaxing home away from home.

 Still not buying it?
 Here are some great tips for turning your campsite into a cozy retreat – and don’t worry its easy stuff.

 Bring a Few Sentimental Pieces with You

 Sometimes the littlest things make a big difference, especially if you’ve been on the road for a good deal of time, or you plan on staying for an extended period of time in your wilderness refuge.
 It’s a simple as bringing your favorite pillow or cozy blanket with you, or setting up a photo or two somewhere in your sleeping area.
 You’ll be feeling at home in no time.